Sendrowski/fastDFE/docs/reference/R/installation.rst

    library(fastdfe)

-The `fastdfe` R package serves as a wrapper around the Python library but re-implements visualization through ggplot2.
+The ``fastdfe`` R package serves as a wrapper around the Python library but re-implements visualization through ggplot2.
 Because of this, the Python package must be installed separately.
 This can be accomplished with:

 .. code-block:: r

    install_fastdfe()

+``fastdfe`` is compatible with Python 3.10, 3.11 and 3.12.

 Alternatively, you can also follow the instructions in the `Python installation guide <../python/installation.html>`_ to install the Python package.

-After installing the Python package, the `fastdfe` wrapper module can be loaded into your R environment using the following command:
+After installing the Python package, the ``fastdfe`` wrapper module can be loaded into your R environment using the following command:

 .. code-block:: r